zpschang/zpschang.github.io/_pages/about.md

 ## Short Bio

-I'm now working at X Square Robot, focusing on building intelligent robots that can interact with the physical world.
+I'm now working at X Square Robot, focusing on building intelligent robots that interact with the physical world.
 Previously, I worked at Microsoft Research (Asia) under [Li Zhao](https://www.microsoft.com/en-us/research/people/lizo/)'s group.
 I was responsible for the project of Vision-based Game-Testing AI, in collaboration with Microsoft XBox team.

 ## News